top of page

 Elijah

-God called Elijah to a pickup site on the other side of the Jordan River and took him alive to Heaven.
+God called Elijah to a pickup site on the far side of the Jordan River and took him alive to Heaven.

 This was a previous prophecy that came true.